rymurr/yocto_meteo_reader/README.md

 * make code safe and 'deploy' it
 * write some tests and docs
 * lots of error checking!
-* write json storage message type
+* write json,protobuf storage message type and their conversions
+* make message stuff more flexible
+* add cli argument for message out type

 ##DEPLOY: